This is Article No 3 in the ‘Buddhism’ series.

 Padmasambhava’s Meditation Advice

 Every moment of Consciousness is a bardo, or moment of potential liberation – not just the ‘intermediate state’ between lives.
 Padmasambhava in the Bardo Thodol, in describing the bardo, invites us to recognise the female Buddha Akashadhatvishvari ‘going behind’ us, and the male Buddha Vairocana ‘going before’ us ‘on the Luminous Light-Path of the Dharmadhātu Wisdom’, he is inviting us into a profound integration process – one in which we release all personalisations, and in a very real and embodied sense to recognise that these archetypal figures are who we are, in essence.
-The person who sat down to meditate is invited to disappear – entirely surrendered to the feminine and masculine energies of Consciousness.
+The person who sat down to meditate is released – entirely surrendered to the feminine and masculine energies of Consciousness.

 Meditating on the Five Wisdoms

 When I do the brahmavihāras cycle (that I have talked about in many previous articles, including here, here, here and here), I generally use the masculine somatic orientation that I have described above – and this has also become the basis of my Mindfulness practice in the course of my day.
-When I meditate on the Five Wisdoms in the middle of the night however, I notice that the usual polarity of my subtle bodies and chakras will often spontaneously reverse – into a feminine pattern, with a yang, or expansive polarity in the Volitional Body and Heart Chakra; a yin polarity in the Emotional Body and Solar Plexus Chakra; a yang polarity in the Mental Body and Hara Chakra; and a yin polarity in the Physical Body and Base Chakra.
+When I meditate on the Five Wisdoms in the middle of the night however, the usual polarity of my subtle bodies and chakras may spontaneously reverse – into a feminine pattern, with a yang, or expansive polarity in the Volitional Body and Heart Chakra; a yin polarity in the Emotional Body and Solar Plexus Chakra; a yang polarity in the Mental Body and Hara Chakra; and a yin polarity in the Physical Body and Base Chakra.

 I find this very natural, and sense, when this happens, that Consciousness is healing my relationship with the feminine dimensions of the psyche – both personal and collective.
 Not surprisingly – but important to note – the healing of those ‘feminine’ egoic energies that have previously been obstacles to the development of energetic coherence, is felt to be strongly supportive of the masculine somatic energy state and identity that I find myself in the course of my daily life, and in my relationship with my female partner.